olliejday/ug4_project/notes/notes.md

 xtry a test with env.action_space.sample() -> OK

-#Current action and obs: Mean and std of 500 pd agent runs, no scaling/leeway
+#Current action and obs: Range of 500 pd agent runs, scaled for 25 % leeway (scale only, offset same)
-#also reduced obs to get rid of the ones that output 0s
+#also removed obs that output always 0s

+Tried using mean and std and it led to agent getting stuck at 1 or -1 action not moving So not using scaled std

-Just the most principled and simple approach, may need to look into it These are stats for 500 eps of PD agent with joint position control to use for scaling actions action
+These are stats for 500 eps of PD agent with joint position control to use for scaling actions action
 _mean = array([ 0.02008761,  0.25486009, -0.01521539, -2.08170228,  0.00326891,